10 Materials to Use for Kitchen Countertops

 9. Marble

 Because of its extremely high price tag, marble is not often seen on the countertops of whole kitchens.
-To get the luxurious look, use it on an island or inset at a baking center.
+To get the luxurious look, use it on an island or inset it in a baking center.
 Marble requires constant maintenance, as it easily stains.
 Some new sealers retard staining.

 Pros :